lacounty-isab/workshops/regex/readme.md

 ## Basic Operators

 The most fundamental regular expression is just a plain string.
-For example, the regular expression `hello` will match the following line
+For example, the regular expression `help` will match the following line
 ```
-he will say hello when he sees her.
+he renders the help when he sees her
 ```
-because `hello` is in the line.
+because `help` is in the line.
 How about if we want to find all words that begin with `he`.
 Searching for the string `he` in the above sentence will match

 * `he`
+* `the`
-* `hello`
+* `help`
 * `when`
 * `her`

 We matched `when` even though the `he` is in the middle of the word, not the beginning of the word.
 We can try matching ` he` that begins with a space.
 That omits `when` from the results.
-But it also omits `he` since that was at the beginning of the line with no leading space.
+But it also omits the `he` at the beginning of the line since it had no leading space.

 Regular expression operators provide special meanings in the context of a search.
-Here are five good ones to start
+Here are five good ones to start.

 | Operator | Meaning |
 |----------|----------------------------------------------------------|